Table of Contents

 Project progress and contribution to the organization’s KPIs

-Using feedback on these areas, or whichever other factors fall within its purview, the EPM office can help each project in various ways.
-It can provide counsel to help resolve issues, it can offer solutions to guard against risks, and in some cases it may allocate extra resources to push a foundering project toward completion.
+Using feedback on these and other areas, the EPM office can help each project in various ways.
+It can provide counsel to help resolve issues, offer solutions to guard against risks, and, in some cases, allocate extra resources to push a struggling project toward completion.

 All the while, the EPM office must have the organization’s main goals in mind.
-The projects which are doing the most to advance these objectives should be given all the help they need to keep succeeding, while projects which are veering away from corporate best interests may need to be refocused, or in some extreme cases, wound down.
+The projects doing the most to advance these objectives should get priority assistance so they can keep succeeding.
+Meanwhile, projects veering away from corporate best interests may need to be refocused or even wound down.

-Another aspect of EPM is ensuring consistent project management across an organization’s projects and its project managers.
-This may involve establishing project management best practices, and leading on professional development — such as enterprise project management certification, or training in the use of project management software — for the organization’s project managers.
+Another aspect of EPM is ensuring consistent project management across an organization and its project managers.
+This may involve establishing project management best practices and leading on professional development — such as general project management training, enterprise project management certification, or training on project management software — for the organization’s project managers.